yogeshiitm/Word-Cloud-Generator/README.md

-This is the final Project of Crash Course on Python by Google.
+# Final Project of a Python Course offered by Google.
 This python script generates a "Word Cloud" from a Text File.